askari0102/devops26-dumbways-muwahidunasykari/Week 5/README.md

 ```
 <img width="759" height="40" alt="image" src="https://github.com/user-attachments/assets/5f4bbd2a-97e3-4e7a-8f6c-16ddb7615104" />

-2. Install Ansible with pipx
+**2. Install Ansible with pipx**
 ```
 pipx install --include-deps ansible # Run this if you want to install the full Ansible package pipx install ansible-core           # Run this if you want the minimal ansible-core package
 ```
 <img width="672" height="44" alt="image" src="https://github.com/user-attachments/assets/0d62df09-be0e-439b-804f-cdb7662870ed" />

-3. Create a new directory for the ansible configs and move into that directory
+**3. Create a new directory for the ansible configs and move into that directory**
 <img width="670" height="43" alt="image" src="https://github.com/user-attachments/assets/6cc47868-5566-4d0d-bfa1-5e3189ee23b6" />

-4. This repository contains Ansible configurations to deploy frontend and backend to Appserver and setup webserver and db in Gateway Server.
+**4. This repository contains Ansible configurations to deploy frontend and backend to Appserver and setup webserver and db in Gateway Server.**
 <pre>
 ansible/
 ├── ⚙️ <a href="./ansible/ansible.cfg">ansible.cfg</a>          # Ansible config settings